shakeel-faiz/FF/04Apr-15/jpeg.md

 JPEG does **not support transparency**, meaning it cannot handle images with **transparent backgrounds** or areas where parts of the image need to be see-through.
 This limitation is due to the way JPEG was designed: it focuses on **efficient compression** and displaying complex images with millions of colors, but at the cost of excluding features like transparency.

-Here’s a breakdown of how JPEG handles transparency, why it doesn’t support it, and what alternatives are available when transparency is needed:
+Here's a breakdown of how JPEG handles transparency, why it doesn't support it, and what alternatives are available when transparency is needed:

 1. **How JPEG Handles Transparency**

 -   **Opaque backgrounds**: In a JPEG image, all pixels must have color values, meaning there is no option for pixels to be transparent.
 If you save an image with transparency (like a logo or a graphic) in the JPEG format, any transparent areas will be replaced with a **solid background color**, usually **white** or another color chosen by the image editing software.
 -   **No alpha channel**: JPEG does not support an **alpha channel**, which is necessary for transparency.
 An alpha channel is a separate layer in an image that stores transparency information for each pixel (allowing parts of the image to be fully or partially transparent).
 JPEG's compression algorithm was not designed to include this feature.

-2. **Why JPEG Doesn’t Support Transparency**
+2. **Why JPEG Doesn't Support Transparency**

--   **Designed for photographs**: JPEG was created primarily for compressing **photographs** and complex images with many colors and smooth gradients, where transparency isn’t typically needed.
+-   **Designed for photographs**: JPEG was created primarily for compressing **photographs** and complex images with many colors and smooth gradients, where transparency isn't typically needed.
 The format was optimized to **reduce file size** while maintaining visual quality, but not for handling transparency, which is more relevant in web design, logos, and illustrations.
--   **Lossy compression focus**: JPEG’s primary goal is to achieve lossy compression that balances image quality and file size.
-Transparency requires lossless data representation to properly maintain the invisible parts of the image, which isn’t compatible with JPEG’s compression method.
+-   **Lossy compression focus**: JPEG's primary goal is to achieve lossy compression that balances image quality and file size.
+Transparency requires lossless data representation to properly maintain the invisible parts of the image, which isn't compatible with JPEG's compression method.

 3. **Alternatives to JPEG for Transparency**